Battle of Sedan (1940): Capture of Sedan

 The main problem confronting Guderian and his Sedan strategy was inadequate artillery support.
-Several batteries were stuck in traffic in the Ardennes and he could not rely on the artillery batteries of his Panzer Divisions only.
+Several batteries were stuck in traffic in the Ardennes, and he could not rely on the artillery batteries of his panzer divisions alone.
 Everything depended on the support of the Luftwaffe.
-General der Flieger Hugo Sperrle, commander of Luftflotte 3, had planned a conventional method of a brief bombardment before the ground forces moved in.
-After preparatory raids, the medium and dive-bombers were to smash the French defences in a concentrated blow lasting 20 minutes.
+General der Flieger Hugo Sperrle, commander of Luftflotte 3, had planned a conventional brief bombardment before the ground forces moved in.
+After preparatory raids, the medium and dive bombers were to smash the French defences in a concentrated blow lasting 20 minutes.
 The raid was planned for 16:00 before the infantry crossed the Meuse.
 In collaboration, II.
 Fliegerkorps had developed the concept of the rolling raid with Guderian.
-The idea of a single massed strike was abandoned, and the German air units were to attack in small formations but constantly, through the day.
-It was deemed the effect would be threefold; the French artillery would be eliminated, the effect of continuous raids would damage enemy morale, and smaller formations would be more systematic and accurate against targets such as bunkers.
+The idea of a single massed strike was abandoned, and the German air units were to attack in small formations but constantly through the day.
+It was deemed the effect would be threefold: the French artillery would be eliminated, the effect of continuous raids would lower enemy morale, and smaller formations would be more systematic and accurate against targets such as bunkers.

-Unknown to Guderian, von Kleist, his immediate superior, had contacted Loerzer and banned Guderian's proposed long systematic approach in favour of one big assault.
+Unknown to Guderian, von Kleist, his immediate superior, had contacted Loerzer and rejected Guderian's proposed approach in favour of one big assault.
 Guderian complained.
 Kleist ignored him.
-Yet, the following morning, Loerzer rejected Kleist's method and went ahead with the agreed rolling bombing as discussed with Guderian.
-Loerzer would later say that the official order from Hugo Sperrle had arrived too late to make changes.
+Yet, the following morning Loerzer went ahead with the Guderian's rolling bombing.
+Loerzer would later say that Sperrle's official order had arrived too late to make changes.

 By nightfall on 12 May, Guderian's XIX.
-Panzerkorps rolled into Sedan.
+Panzerkorps had rolled into Sedan.
 Guderian reported there was no sign of the enemy.
-With the city itself secured, Guderian would now have to strike south, across the defended rear behind Sedan, which in turn was protected by a large bunker complex located on Marfee ridge, a piece of high ground covering the Sedan-Meuse river to the south.
+With the city itself secured, he would now have to strike south, across the defended rear behind Sedan, which in turn was protected by a large bunker complex on Marfee ridge, a piece of high ground covering the Sedan-Meuse river to the south.
 But there were three fundamental choices.
-He could obey tactical necessity and protect the bridgeheads against a French counter-attack from the south; he could strike west-south-west towards Paris with his Corps; or he could carry out the dash to the Channel.
+He could obey tactical necessity and protect the bridgeheads against a French counter-attack from the south; he could strike west-south-west towards Paris; or he could dash to the Channel.
 Remembering the Chief of Operations, 1st Panzer Division, Walther Wenck's saying, "Hit with your fists, don't feel with your fingers!", Guderian decided on the last option.